Get a free, no obligation personal loan quote with rates as low as 9.99%

 How long should I wait before I apply for a car loan again?

-Most lenders don’t typically have a waiting period required before borrowers can try again, though some do.
+Most lenders don’t typically require a waiting period before borrowers can try again, though some do.
 The amount of time that you wait before you try again will depend on why you were turned down.
 For instance, if it’s because of your credit score, you should wait until your score has increased (through any one of the efforts mentioned above) before applying again.

 Should I choose dealer financing or find an outside lender?